Belgium, Wisconsin: Geography

 The Village of Belgium is located at (43.500735, -87.846897).
-According to the United States Census Bureau, Belgium has a total area of 2.42 sqmi, all of it land.
+According to the United States Census Bureau, Belgium has a total area of 2.42 sqmi, all land.
 The village is surrounded by the Town of Belgium and is located two miles (3 km) west of Lake Michigan and adjacent to conjoined Interstate 43-State Highway 32.

 The village is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The Wisconsin Department of Natural Resources considers the village to be in the Central Lake Michigan Coastal ecological landscape.

 Before white settlers arrived in the area, the Belgium area was a mixture of upland and lowland forests.
 The upland forests were dominated by American beech and sugar maple trees, while the lowland conifer forests and swamps were dominated by white cedar and tamarack.
 Much of the original forest was cleared to prepare the land for agriculture.

 As land development continues to reduce wild areas, wildlife is forced into closer proximity with human communities like Belgium.
 Large mammals, including white-tailed deer, coyotes, and red foxes can be seen in the village.
-The rural areas surrounding the village are also home to several bird habitats, including Harrington Beach State Park which is located on the shore of Lake Michigan and is one of two Wisconsin Important Bird Areas in Ozaukee County.
+The rural areas surrounding the village are also home to several bird habitats, including Harrington Beach State Park, which is located on the shore of Lake Michigan and is one of two Wisconsin Important Bird Areas in Ozaukee County.
 The open fields in the western part of the park are a breeding ground for upland sandpipers.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.
 Some of the wetlands in the Town of Belgium are especially affected by reed canary grass, with the invasive species accounting for more than 50% of plant coverage along some stretches of Sucker Creek and the Onion River.